 Bus transportation in the other emirates

 In the emirates of Fujairah and Umm Al Quwain, public buses are rare and not very organized.
 But if you are coming in from Dubai or Abu Dhabi, the buses will drop you at convenient spots.
 Hotels run coaches or you can hire taxis or some form of private transport to get around.
 In RAK, public buses are available at the RAK Public Taxi and Bus Station.
-However, keep in mind they are meant for inter-emirate travel; within the emirate, you will have to take a taxi or a private vehicle to get around.
+However, you can only use public buses for inter-emirate travel.
+Within the emirate, you will have to take a taxi or a private vehicle to get around.

 In the rest of the UAE, you can board a bus at a central bus station if you are traveling from emirate to emirate.
-These are fitted with restrooms, prayer rooms (for Muslims), and cafes/eateries.
+These come with with restrooms, prayer rooms (for Muslims), and cafes/eateries.

 Senior citizens (over 60) and students get discounts, however, they will need an ID.
 In Dubai, for instance, they need to purchase the Nol blue card (they have to submit documents), which becomes automatic proof.

 Timetables and routes

 All public bus details are available online.
 In Dubai and Abu Dhabi, they are also available on the RTA and Darb apps respectively.
 Bus services start around 04:00 in the morning and are operational until 01:00, however, consult a timetable for more specific cues.